Exemption under the Canadian Navigable Waters Act

 Consultation information

 Identify the stakeholders and Indigenous communities that your project will affect.
-Make sure to sum up their views and explain how you'll take them into account.
+Make sure to summarize their views and explain how you'll take them into account.

 Describe your strategy for consulting with stakeholders and Indigenous communities about your project and the prohibited activities.
 Consider building on the stakeholder and Indigenous consultations for purposes of any EA or IA.